sparkcopter/firmware/README.md

 Sparkcopter Firmware
 ====================

-Firmware for a from-scratch [Spark Core](http://spark.io) powered quadcopter.
+Firmware and code tutorial for a from-scratch [Spark Core](http://spark.io) based quadcopter.
 Currently a work in progress.

 Contents